Inflation and Labour Market Dynamics After the Pandemic – A Central Bank view

 This tighter labour market is putting upward pressure on wages.
 Current Central Bank projections are for wages in Ireland to grow at around 5-6% over the next two years.
 In the euro area, ECB projections are slightly lower, in the range of 4-5%.

-Deputy Governor Donnery said: “Our own recently published analysis of wage trends – from online job ads – are broadly tracking these projections.
+Deputy Governor Donnery said: “Our own (PDF 841.17KB)recently published analysis of wage trends (PDF 841.17KB) – from online job ads – are broadly tracking these projections.
 Posted wage growth accelerated in the first half of 2022 to reach roughly two to three times pre-pandemic levels.
 Early signs are that wage growth has plateaued at these historically high levels — and actually fallen in some countries.
 Combined with gradually declining job postings in certain countries, this suggests that some employers are starting to rethink their demand for labour as they balance the currently tight labour market against an increasingly uncertain and deteriorating economic outlook.”